Janitor Joe

-Janitor Joe was an American noise rock band formed in Minneapolis, Minnesota, United States, in 1992.
-The band's founding members were vocalist and guitarist Joachim Breuer, former member of the Minneapolis-based rock band Bastards, bassist and vocalist Kristen Pfaff and drummer Matt Entsminger.
+Janitor Joe was an American noise rock band formed in Minneapolis in 1992.
+The band's founding members were vocalist/guitarist Joachim Breuer, bassist/vocalist Kristen Pfaff, and drummer Matt Entsminger.
 Pfaff was replaced by Wayne Davis following her departure in 1993 to join Hole.

 Janitor Joe released two studio albums and four singles on OXO and Amphetamine Reptile before disbanding after Pfaff's death in June 1994.

-Boyfriend was one of the singles and was recorded in 1993 At AmRep Recording Division.
-The tracklist consist of three songs two of the three tracks can be heard on Big Metal Birds, Janitor Joe's first album released the same year.